noele952/capacitive_depth_sensor/README.md

 This guide provides step-by-step instructions on constructing a Capacitive Depth Sensor using simple materials.

-The beauty of a capacitive sensor lies in its simplicity—no moving parts or additional electronics, except for the Pico microcontroller integrated with the sensor.
+The beauty of a capacitive sensor lies in its simplicity—no moving parts or additional electronics, except for the Pico microcontroller reading the sensor.
 We're just tapping into a fundamental physical characteristic of a metal rod.

 The physical charactersitic we will be measuring is Capacitance.
 Capacitance is the ability of a component or circuit to collect and store energy in the form of an electrical charge.
 A capacitor works like a temporary storage tank for electrical energy.
 It consists of two conductive plates separated by an insulating material called a dielectric.